 It’s complicated to evict tenants in New York, and evictions must be done through the courts, which can take months or even years.
 An owner can face fines or even jail time if they attempt to evict a tenant directly or indirectly.

 Any city dealing with a significant problem is where you will have a hard time selling real estate at a profit.
 Bad towns tend to have a lot of different reasons for the mass flights they have inside.
 The most common reasons for a significant plunge in values include:

 Here’s what you need to realize about home usage: it costs a lot to maintain a home, and real estate purchases might not be wise if you want to buy and live in the house.
 The truth is that most homes do not appreciate as much as you would think they do unless it’s an extreme case.

 Housing prices are not always going up, but property taxes do.
 The housing market can be tricky in that regard.
 It can be as crowded as the stock market, and everyone can be looking to bid on the exact rental property.
-With the correct analysis and due diligence level, a home purchase can be a good investment and the best financial decision in your life.
+With the correct analysis and due diligence level, a home purchase can be a good investment and the best financial decision.

-Even when you find a place where the price is worth it, you have to remember that most parts of the country show that homeownership is 40 percent more expensive than renting a home with similar amenities- year after year, too.
+Even when you find a place where the price is worth it, you must remember that most parts of the country show that homeownership is 40 percent more expensive than renting a home with similar amenities- year after year.
 Sure, you’re building equity, but there are other options you might want to consider.
 Stocks and bonds don’t require maintenance and can grow on their own.